sagemath/trac_to_gh/Issue 5096.md

 # Issue 5096: implement beautiful printing support for pynac

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5096

 Original creator: was